High-Performance Simulations of Higher Representations of Wilson Fermions: Implementation

 \subsubsection{Complex Numbers}

 Field data is generally stored as double-precision numbers, but single-precision field implementations and corresponding operators are available.
-The CPU implementation uses the C99 native complex numbers; however, CUDA, which is a dialect of C++, requires a different implementation: in this case, complex numbers are implemented as custom types in our code, including all relevant operators, and do not require any external library.
+The central processing unit (CPU) implementation uses the C99 native complex numbers; however, CUDA (Compute Unified Device Architecture), which is a dialect of C++, requires a different implementation: in this case, complex numbers are implemented as custom types in our code, including all relevant operators, and do not require any external library.